ismb/it.ismb.pert.osgi.dal.web-apis/README.md

+# JEMMA DAL Web API Bundle

+**IMPORTANT NOTE**: this bundle has been deprecated in the transition towards jemma v1.0.0 and it's only kept for historical reasons.
+New developments have been moved to the [ismb/jemma.osgi.dal.web-apis](https://github.com/ismb/jemma.osgi.dal.web-apis) project.

 # Interacting with the Smart Home through the DAL WEB APIs

 This README file provides instructions on how to interact with the Energy@home eco-sys through JEMMA and its REST APIs (more precisely known as DAL WEB APIs - Device Abstraction Layer WEB APIs).
 You can use it to start developing your Smart Home applications.